Naoe-Adrian/isko-laudify-beta/README.md

-# 🧮 PUP Latin Honors Calculator
+# Isko-Laudify

-A browser extension that allows PUP students to calculate their GPA and check Latin Honor eligibility directly from their Student Portal.
+A browser extension that allows university students to calculate their GPA and check Latin Honor eligibility directly from their Student Portal.

----

-## ✨ Features
+## Features

-- 🧮 Calculate your GPA based on the official PUP grading system
+- 🧮 Calculate your GPA based on official university grading system
 - 🎓 Check your Latin Honor eligibility (Summa, Magna, Cum Laude)
 - 📊 View detailed computation breakdown of how your GPA is calculated
 - 🗂️ Filter courses by academic year and semester
 - 📝 Automatically excludes non-counted subjects (PE, NSTP, etc.)
-- 🔄 Works across all PUP SIS servers (sis1–sis8)
+- 🔄 Works across all SIS servers

----

-## 🖥️ Installation Instructions (Microsoft Edge)

 ### 1. Download the Extension Files